diku-dk/futhark-website/blog/2019-12-18-design-flaws-in-futhark.rst

 Parametric modules can be seen as a restricted form of functions at the module level.
-One obvious question is then to ask whether we can have *higher-order modules* in the same way that we have higher-order modules.
+One obvious question is then to ask whether we can have *higher-order modules* in the same way that we have higher-order functions.
 The answer is *no* for Standard ML, where modules are at most first-order, but other languages in the ML family, including Futhark, *do* support higher-order modules.